barcia/bramework/README.md

 ## 🛫 Getting Started

+### Prerequisites
+You must have installed [Node](https://nodejs.org/en/download/) and [NPM](https://www.npmjs.com/get-npm)

+### Start
 1. [Download the last release](https://github.com/barcia/bramework/archive/master.zip) or clone the project
 2. Install all development dependencies with `npm install`
-3. Put *NPM* to *watch* with `npm run starts` command
+3. Type `npm run dev:html` to run develop tasks of `css`, `js`, `img` and `html` files and *watch* then.
 4. Write your code

+- Bramework is ready for *WordPress* themes development.
+Put all your theme files in `src/wp/` and run `npm run dev:wp` to run develop tasks of `css`, `js`, `img` and `wp` files and *watch* them.

+## 💻 Developing

+### Development environment
 All source code must go in`/src/` and all tasks put the distributable code in `/dist/`.

-## 💻 Developing

-### Prerequisites
-You must have installed [Node](https://nodejs.org/en/download/) and [NPM](https://www.npmjs.com/get-npm)

-### Setting up development environment
-Normally, you only must have NPM *watching* with the `npm run start` command, and write your code in all files inside */src/*

 **Main directory tree:**
 ```
 bramework/
-├── dist/     All processed files are here
+├── dist/     Processed files
 ├── docs/     Documentation
 └── src/
-    ├── html/     Put here your HTML files.
+    └── assets/
-    ├── js/       Put here all you JavaScript files
+        ├── js/     JavaScript files
-    ├── scss/     Put here all your Sass code.
+        ├── scss/   Scss files
+        ├── img/    Images
-    └── svg/      Files here are not processed.
+        ├── svg/    Files here are not processed.
 Only save here your SVG to copy them and put it inline.
+    ├── html/       HTML files.
+    └── wp/         WordPress themes related files.
 ```

 ### Style Guide